JPsiInVR/background-characters-assets/README.md

-# background-and-assets
+# Background, Characters and Assets
-A repository to work on backgrounds and assets needed for specific scenes
+A repository to work on backgrounds, characters and assets needed in one or several scenes.
+This repository can be seen as a place to organize tasks, keep track on the needed assets and to get creative and share your results.